 There’s a dirt trail called the Valley Trail that cuts across Blackcomb Way, and if you take this you’ll come to the bridge that crosses this little stream called Fitzsimmons Creek.
 I stopped there and snapped a few photos and videos because it was so peaceful and beautiful.
-If I had more time to kill, I would spend more time in this spot with some a nice cup of hot cocoa.
+If I had more time to kill, I would spend more time in this spot with a nice warm beverage..

 FAVORITE TOWN SHOPS

 The town area in Whistler is really small and walkable, I was able to cover it in an afternoon.
 It was fun to explore and peek into the different shops in the village.
 I wandered into one store called Rocks & Gems Canada, and they have a beautiful array of crystals!
+Lightworkers take note, this is your must see shop!
 After examining every single shelf in the store, I found a very pretty small quartz cluster and bought it as my souvenir for the trip!
 I got a nice discount thanks to the great conversion rate of the US Dollar versus the Canadian Dollar.

 Additionally, The Fairmont Chateau Whistler was very impressive — the rooms were cozy and comfortable.
 With my food allergies, one of the things I struggle with when traveling is finding healthy food, but that wasn’t a problem on this trip.
 The Wildflower restaurant at the Fairmont where I had breakfast most days was great with making substitutions and green smoothies/other healthy fare that wasn’t on the menu.